mattmaynes2/aria/reports/final/5-Appendix/A-Research/1-AutomationSystems.md

-### Automation Systems {#section-rs-sys}
+### A-1 Automation Systems {- #A-1}

-#### Background {-}
+##### Background {-}

-In this section we are looking at existing systems so that we can better understand what technologies currently exist in the market.
-Having a better grasp of existing technology will help us understand how we can differentiate our smart home automation system.
-In particular, we are interested in which features are common in home automation systems and their benefits to the end user.
+This section contains research on existing home automation systems in order to better understand what technologies currently exist.
+This research is intended to help understand how a new system could improve on existing technology or if there are particular architecture patterns that are relevant for this system's design.
+In particular, this research focuses on features that are common between home automation systems and their benefits to the end user.

-An important aspect of our project is to have custom logic for controlling smart devices in a home automation system.
-Existing systems implement their own logic, so we will not be using them directly.
-Looking at existing systems gives us a better understanding of what the end user expects of home automation, allowing us to better design our own system.

-The research will investigate the following characteristics of existing home automation systems.

-###### Supported Communication protocols {-}

-Which protocols does the system support?
+Since usability is the focus of this system, it is important to investigate the features that a user would expect in a smart home system.
+It is also important to examine any short comings of existing systems and if these short comings can be addressed.

+In order to compare these smart home systems, a set of criteria is required such that they can be evaluated.
+For this research, the following criteria will be examined: supported communication protocols, device discovery and setup, network configuration, application programming interfaces, third party integrations and limitations.
 If there are common protocols across all main automation systems then they should be considered for this system.
 Industry standard protocols may be discovered by reviewing these existing systems.

-###### Device Discovery and Setup {-}

-How are new devices added to the system's network?
 If there is a special focus on the ease of use then this system should consider the efforts that other systems have taken.

-###### Network {-}

-How do these systems setup the network of devices.
-Do they use a central server, are all devices independent?
 The network configuration of a system will govern its performance, power consumption and allowable number of connections.
 This research will investigate how these systems organize their network topologies to satisfy these quality attributes.

-###### API {-}

-Does the system provide an API that our system could potentially use to control the devices connected to these systems.
 In order to control these devices we require that the following; a way to view all connected devices, a way to get notifications when a device in the system changes states, a way to change the state of a device.

-###### Third Party Integrations {-}

-Which companies have these systems decided are important to support?
-If there are accepted standards of third party integrations then this system should consider them in its design to maximize overall interoperability.
+Finally, if there are accepted standards of third party integrations then this system should consider them in its design to maximize overall interoperability.

-#### Insteon {-}
+#### A-1-1 Insteon {- #A-1-1}

 ##### Description {-}

 Insteon is a home automation system that allows smart devices to connect over a home area network with a focus on ease of use.
 Insteon allows you to monitor and control all of the devices within the system.
 All devices in connect through a central Insteon smart hub which is then controlled by the user through a app on the user's mobile device.
-Controlling of s can also be automated using manually configured schedules, IFTTT or through the use of **scenes**.
+Controlling devices can also be automated using manually configured schedules, IFTTT or through the use of **scenes**.

+A scene allows a user to configure device behaviours based on grouping of devices in their home.
-A scene is configured a configuration for a room that the user sets up at a specific time or when specific environmental conditions are met.
-Insteon has all of the devices remember their current states and whenever these states are met then it has the devices recreate the saved scene.[^B-1-1]
+The devices are grouped into rooms which can represent the physical rooms of the home.
+The user can then create a configuration for a specific date, time or environmental condition.
+Insteon then monitors the state of the home for these conditions, when they are met then it recreates the user's configuration. [^A-1-1].

 ##### Technical Overview {-}